dessa-oss/atlas/documentation/STARTGUIDE.md

 Keep in mind that every time a job is run, a fresh python environment is created in the execution environment and all dependencies associated with the `requirements.txt` are installed.
 This freshly created python environment also inherits any packages installed globally on the execution environment.

+### Jupyter Notebook Setup
+The full features of Foundations can also be used within a Jupyter notebook.
+Look at our [Jupyter Start Guide](JUPYTERSTARTGUIDE.md) to get started.

 ### Examples guide
 We have a [step by step guide](STEPBYSTEPGUIDE.md) on using Foundations with a very simple example.